Yougmark/PaperFinder/README.md

 For now, it is really simple but meets all my needs.
 It has less than 50 lines of code after all.
-To use this Chrome extension, when you are on a paper website of either IEEE, ACM, Springer, or ScienceDirect, click this extension button, which is the rightmost one as being freshly installed.
+To use this Chrome extension, when you are on a paper website of the libraries listed above, click this extension button, which is the rightmost one as being freshly installed.
 Then it will bring you to the website with Free access.

 You will be asked to log in with Onyen (mostly) for the first time or when your login is not valid any more.
 It is just like when directed from library.unc.edu.